webprogramming260/simon-react/README.md

 }
 ```

-In order for the styling to show up wemove the `main.css` cotnent into a file named `app.css` and import the CSS file into the app.
+In order for the styling to show up, remove the `main.css` content into a file named `app.css` and import the CSS file into the app.

 ```jsx
 import `./app.css`